geoschem/HEMCO/docs/source/user-guide/compiling.rst

 which copies :file:`./bin/hemco_standalone` (and some supplemental files) to the run directories specified in :option:`RUNDIR`.

-Now you have compiled HEMCO, and you are ready to move on to creating a run directory!
+Now you have compiled :program:`HEMCO`, and you are ready to move on to creating a run directory!

 ===========
 Recompiling
 ===========

-You need to recompile HEMCO if you update a build setting or make a modification to the source code.
+You need to recompile :program:`HEMCO` if you update a build setting or make a modification to the source code.
 However, with CMake, you don't need to clean before recompiling.
 The build system automatically figure out which files need to be recompiled based on your modification.
 This is known as incremental compiling.

-To recompile HEMCO, simply do
+To recompile :program:`HEMCO`, simply do

 .. code-block:: console